ajnafa/sequential-bayes-ab/README.md

-# sequential-bayes-ab
+# Models for Bayesian A/B Testing and Sequential Decisions

-A Repository of Stan Models for Bayesian Sequential A/B Testing
+This is a simple repository containing Stan models and Python code for Bayesian A/B testing and sequentially optimal Bayesian updating in individually randomized experiments.
+All code here is provided under an [MIT license](LICENSE) without warranty.